EV-Club-SUTD/evam-1-firmware/docs/Explanations/EngineControlUnit.md

     * ECU interfaces with the other nodes using CAN Bus interface.
     * CAN Bus frequency is set to 500Kb/s
 * **Interface 3 | Input | E Stop Pin**
     * Digital Pin 3: Provides a 5V signal in the event that E-stop button is pressed and updates the E stop status.
-This status is checked by the ECU.
+This status is checked by the ECU. **(Pin not used)**
-    * It is important to note that while the pin is programmed, E stop functions are __not__ invoked

 ## Implementation